tarunk0/Launching-A-WordPress-Application-With-MYSQL-Database-in-K8S-Cluster-On-AWS-Using-Ansible/README.md

              Name: "{{ item }}"
   loop: "{{ Os_Names }}"
 ```
 Now you can create those instances by running the main playbook.
-I create roles to do the same.
+I created roles to do the same.
 You can create the role using below command.
 ```
 > Creating role to create VPC. ansible galaxy init create_vpc